RTICWDT/college-scorecard/CONTRIBUTING.md

 ## How to contribute copy changes

+###Step one
-1. Find the copy you want to change on the site.
+Find the copy you want to change on the site.
 For example, this copy says "ZIP Code" instead of "ZIP code."
 The latter is AP style, so I want to edit it.

 ![screen shot 2015-08-25 at 10 20 29 am](https://cloud.githubusercontent.com/assets/1626026/9469255/106033ca-4b14-11e5-93a2-04389efdf026.png)